Donaldson-Thomas theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Geometry of and

-Following Maulik-Oblomkov \cite{MOb09-QH, MOb09-DT}, there is a $\widehat{\fgl}(n+1)$-action on this cohomology, constructed as follows.
+Following Maulik--Oblomkov \cite{MOb09-QH, MOb09-DT}, there is a $\widehat{\fgl}(n+1)$-action on this cohomology, constructed as follows.
 Let $\fg=\fgl(n+1)$ be the Lie algebra of $(n+1)\times (n+1)$ matrices.
 The corresponding affine Lie algebra is defined as the standard extended central extension of its loop algebra:

 with Lie brackets